AI Adoption Framework for Infrastructure

 The AI Adoption Framework for Infrastructure is a technical and strategic guide that helps infrastructure professionals plan, prepare, and operate AI workloads with security, efficiency, and governance.

-Inspired by Microsoft’s Cloud Adoption Framework, this model translates the AI journey into the infrastructure domain — focusing on automation, scalability, and continuous operation.
+Inspired by Microsoft’s Cloud Adoption Framework, this model translates the AI journey into the infrastructure domain.
+It applies equally to enterprises, startups, and internal platform teams, focusing on automation, scalability, observability, security, and continuous operation.

 Framework structure